HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 What People Say Would Help

 When asked what would most help them focus, respondents described a wide range of perceived levers.
-These responses clustered around a small number of recurring themes, most of which focused on reducing friction rather than increasing effort.
+These responses clustered around a small number of recurring themes, most of which focused on reducing environmental friction rather than increasing individual effort.

-1. Fewer digital interruptions
+Fewer digital interruptions

 “Turn off constant notifications.”